 As members of the DataPower support group, we frequently work with customers who have a need to connect their client applications to backend servers that are secured with Kerberos authentication.
 Inevitably, a large number of these customers have questions regarding how to configure a gateway or proxy to support this type of client and server solution.
 Kerberos can be a confusing and complicated technology to set up for the first time, which probably explains the frequency of questions related to this topic.

-This first article describes how to create these configurations in a static fashion using the DataPower Web Graphical User Interface.
+The first article, Part 1: "Using the DataPower Web Graphical User Interface", describes how to create these configurations in a static fashion using the DataPower Web Graphical User Interface.